Asbestos-Related & Asbestosis Claims

 - Asbestosis

-If the person is still alive, they will be able to make a claim themselves.
-They will have to present evidence showing how and when they were exposed to the dangerous minerals.
+If the person is still alive, they can make a claim themselves.
+They must present evidence showing how and when they were exposed to the dangerous minerals.

 If the person is no longer alive and has had a diagnosis of an asbestos-related condition, a family member will be able to make an asbestos after death claim on their behalf.